Basa (fish): "Catfish war" in the U.S.

-With pressures from the U.S. catfish industry, the United States Congress passed a law in 2003 preventing the imported fish from being labelled as catfish, as well as imposing additional tariffs on the imported fish.
+With pressure from the U.S. catfish industry, the United States Congress passed a law in 2003 preventing the imported fish from being labelled as catfish, as well as imposing additional tariffs on the imported fish.
 Under the U.S. Food and Drug Administration ruling, only species from the family Ictaluridae can be sold as true catfish.
 As a result, the Vietnamese exporters of this fish now label their products sold in the U.S. as basa fish, striped pangasius, swai or bocourti.

 At the height of the "catfish war", U.S. catfish farmers and others were describing the imported catfish as an inferior product.
 However, Mississippi State University researchers found imported basa were preferred three-to-one to US catfish in a small (58 testers) blind taste test.

 United Kingdom

 Basa has become common in the UK as "Vietnamese river cobbler", "river cobbler", or "basa".
-It is mainly sold by large supermarkets, in both fresh and frozen forms, as a cheaper alternative to popular white fish such as cod or haddock.
+It is mainly sold by large supermarkets, in both fresh and frozen forms, as a cheaper alternative to popular white fish, such as cod or haddock.
 Young's uses it in some of its frozen fish products, under the name basa.
 The import of basa is subject to the same stringent EU regulations as other food imports, as set out in the CBI pangasius product fact sheet UK Trading Standards officers said that cobbler was being fraudulently sold as cod by some fish-and-chip retailers to take advantage of the much lower price of cobbler, which was about half that of cod.
 This practice was highlighted by the successful prosecution of two retailers, using DNA evidence, in 2009 and 2010.
 Sometimes pangasius is described, legally, simply as "fish", as in "fish and chips".

 Environmental and health concerns

-Several environmental organisations concerned with marine ecosystems have raised concerns about basa.
-OceanWise, an environmental organisation associated with the Vancouver Aquarium, has flagged farmed basa for its potential pollution of ecosystems and interference with wild species.
-It writes, "Open cage farming in Southeast Asia is associated with disease transfer to wild basa.
+Several environmental organisations specialising in marine ecosystems have raised concerns surrounding basa; OceanWise, an environmental group associated with Canada's Vancouver Aquarium, has flagged farmed basa for its potential pollution of ecosystems and interference with wild species.
+The group stated: "Open cage farming in Southeast Asia is associated with disease transfer to wild basa.
 There are also concerns about feed quality, farm operating standards and the biological impact of using wild stock for culturing."
-The Monterey Bay Aquarium currently lists the basa in its "red flag" or "avoid" category.
-Both groups cite USA farmed catfish as a more sustainable alternative.
+The Monterey Bay Aquarium in California currently lists the species in its "red flag" or "avoid" category.
+Both groups cite USA-farmed catfish as a more sustainable alternative.

-Tests by the Asda and Tesco supermarkets in the UK have found no trace of toxic contaminants.
-Testing from AQIS found trace levels of malachite green, but no other contaminants.
+Tests by Asda and Tesco supermarket corporations in the UK have found no trace of toxic contaminants.
+Testing by the Australian Quarantine and Inspection Service found trace levels of malachite green, but no other contaminants; this was likely the result of antiparasitic treatment administered to the fish, such as in the treatment of ich (white-spot disease), a common affliction of captive fishes with which malachite green (or methylene blue) is often remedied.

 One case has been reported of a person without a general fish allergy having an anaphylactic reaction to pangasius.